 Whether you’ve had your venue picked before you even went on your first date or if you have zero places in mind, there are a few things you’ll want to confirm before booking your wedding venue.
 This list of the top five things to consider before finalizing your budget is a great starting point to reference throughout the wedding venue search process and will help you start your wedding planning off on the right foot.
 Here are 5 Things to Keep in Mind When Booking a Wedding Venue.

 Determine Your Budget

 Like any large expenditure, there are several factors to consider when determining your wedding budget – and all of these should be considered before you book your venue.
 Make sure to ask yourself, “how much can I spend and how much am I willing to spend?” and consider all your funding sources.
-A typical wedding budget needs to have assigned costs for the venue(s), food and drinks, ceremony, attire, flowers/decorations, entertainment, photographer/videographer, stationary, wedding rings, and of course, a realistic contingency budget.
+A typical wedding budget needs to have assigned costs for the venue(s), food and drinks, ceremony, attire, flowers/decorations, entertainment, photographer/videographer, stationery, wedding rings, and of course, a realistic contingency budget.
 When applicable, make sure to include tax and gratuity in your calculations.
 Also, if you are funding your wedding fully on your own, make sure to consider the cost of the rehearsal dinner and any additional pre-wedding events.

 Create a Guest List